gitlabhq/gitlabhq/doc/api/tags.md

 405 with an explaining error message is returned.

-## New release
+## Create a new release

 Add release notes to the existing git tag.
-It returns 200 if the release is created successfully.
+It returns 201 if the release is created successfully.
 If the tag does not exist, 404 is returned.

 ```
-PUT /projects/:id/repository/tags/:tag_name/release
+POST /projects/:id/repository/tags/:tag_name/release
 ```

 Parameters: